-Special Education Services - Special education services, guided by Individualized Educational Plans, are provided to Special Education students through a credentialed Resource Teacher.
-The specially designed instruction is provided at no cost to parents to meet the unique needs of students with disabilities.
-In addition to core subject assistance, plans are created to assist students with transition from high school to employment and quality adult life.
+- Special Education Services, guided by Individualized Educational Plans, for Special Education students through a credentialed Resource Teacher.
+Specially designed instruction is provided at no cost to parents to meet the unique needs of students with disabilities.
+In addition to core subject assistance.
+Steps are planned to assist students with transition from high school to employment and quality adult life. - College and career education research and exploration - Mental health and substance abuse prevention counseling, if needed